 Why Traditional Lab Reports Fail

 Classic PDF reports are hard to compare, offer little context, and disappear in the inbox.
-Private individuals waste time with screenshots, notebooks, or spreadsheets that nobody maintains.
-A dashboard therefore needs:
+The average health optimizer accumulates 10 to 20 lab reports per year across email, cloud drives, and paper folders.
+A dashboard needs:

 - high-quality metadata (reference ranges, notes, dosages),

-- permissions so you can share selected values with doctors or trusted people – not everything at once.
+- permissions so you can share selected values with doctors or trusted people rather than exposing everything at once.

 Bringing Biomarkers, Supplements & History Together

-- Biomarkers as Base: Collect labs, wearables, and self-tests in a fixed structure and give them understandable labels.
+- Biomarkers as Base: Collect labs, wearables, and self-tests in a fixed structure with understandable labels.
+Use a biomarker baseline checklist to ensure every measurement is comparable.

 - Supplement Overlay: Attach each intake to the biomarker you want to influence.
-This helps you recognize connections faster.
+This makes it visible whether a supplement actually moves your target marker.
+Track product quality using a supplement quality audit.

-- History with Context: Add notes, photos, or feelings to each measurement – so you know later why a value rose or fell.
+- History with Context: Add notes, photos, or subjective scores to each measurement so you know later why a value rose or fell.

 Harmonizing Data Streams

-- Unified Vocabulary: We use LOINC/ICD as mapping layer and also store readable labels.
+- Unified Vocabulary: Use LOINC or ICD codes as a mapping layer and also store readable labels for everyday use.

-- Automatic Enrichment Pipeline: As soon as a value arrives, trend calculations, supplement assignment, and warnings are updated.
+- Automatic Enrichment Pipeline: As soon as a value arrives, trend calculations, supplement assignment, and warnings update automatically.

 Example Data Model